EVENTS – Molokai Events Calendar

 MOLOKAI HOE CANOE RACE

 A 41-mile Outrigger Canoe race from Molokai to Oahu across the Kaiwi Channel, the Molokai Hoe is considered the world championship of men’s long-distance outrigger canoe racing.
 The race begins at 7:00 am at Hale O Lono Harbor and finishes at Duke Kahanamoku Beach in Waikiki.
-Contact Hannie Anderson for details at 808-259-7112 or visit molokaihoe.com
+For more information visit molokaihoe.com

 TBA